acorn-io/runtime/docs/docs/30-installation/02-options.md

 ## Kubernetes NetworkPolicies
 By default, Acorn will automatically create and manage Kubernetes [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to isolate Acorn projects on the network level.
 This behavior can be disabled by passing `--disable-network-policies` to `acorn install`, and can later be re-enabled by passing `--disable-network-policies=false`.

-Containers and jobs that publish ports will be able to receive traffic from anywhere (inside and outside the cluster) to that port.
-To lock this down better (and allow traffic coming from the outside, but not other Acorn projects on the inside of the cluster), specify two additional parameters during installation:
+Containers and jobs that publish HTTP ports will be able to receive traffic from anywhere (inside and outside the cluster) to that port.
+To lock this down better (and allow traffic coming from the outside, but not other Acorn projects on the inside of the cluster), specify the `--ingress-controller-namespace` parameter during installation.

-- `--pod-cidr`: the IP address range for all pods in the Kubernetes cluster, in CIDR format (can be repeated multiple times for multiple CIDR blocks)
-- `--ingress-controller-namespace`: the Kubernetes namespace where the ingress controller is deployed

 To allow traffic from a specific namespace to all Acorn apps in the cluster, use `--allow-traffic-from-namespace=<namespace>`.
 This is useful if there is a monitoring namespace, for example, that needs to be able to connect to all the pods created by Acorn in order to scrape metrics.